Start-stop system: Characteristics

 Start-stop technology was introduced in Europe first because of regulatory differences: 25 percent of the New European Driving Cycle (NEDC) is spent idling, while only an estimated 11 percent of the United States Environmental Protection Agency (EPA) test is spent idling.
 Start-stop activation depends on specific driver inputs as well as operating conditions.
 The engine must have reached the proper temperature to ensure adequate light-off of its catalytic converter and proper lubrication for an effortless restart.

 In a car with a manual transmission, engine shutdown typically occurs when braking to a complete stop, shifting the gearbox to neutral, and releasing the clutch.
 Cars with automatic transmissions shut down upon braking to a full stop; the shutdown is activated by pressing the foot brake pedal when the car comes to a halt.
 If the car is slowed initially by manual use of the automatic gearbox and final stoppage is achieved by using the handbrake, the engine will not shut down.

+A start-stop system only shuts down the engine when it is warm.
+Most of an engine's wear occurs during cold starts, so the system avoids unnecessary shut downs when the engine is still cold.